simple-access-layer/source/dev_doc/design_doc/large_data_objects.md

 - What is supported by `flask` and `flask_restful`
 - Achievable using JSON
 - `Transfer-Encoding` header only supported in HTTP 1.1

-## Additional

-- If client size memory usage is determined to be an worth considering, one simple improvement that could be applied is defining `__slots__` for subclasses of `DataObject`, as this will